OMG Technical Debt - an explanation

 Technical Debt (OMG) is calculated as the amount of effort required to fix the structural quality problems in an application that, if left unfixed, put the business at serious risk.
 Like financial debt, Technical Debt incurs interest in the form of the extra effort it takes to maintain and enhance an application due to the structural quality flaws in the code.

 Technical Debt (OMG) follows the OMG specification.
-For more information on the specification, please visit - https://www.omg.org/spec/ATDM/About-ATDM/.
+For more information on the specification, please visit - https://www.omg.org/spec/ATDM/About-ATDM/external link.

 Background of Technical Debt